Skip to content

 Since telemetry messages are sent with low priority it may take some time to transmit the data.
 The telemetry rate in the Lua settings script controls how often a telemetry message should be sent.
 So a ratio of 1:2 means that every second message is a telemetry message, so the telemetry data is transferred very fast.
 A ratio of 1:64 means that only one of 64 messages is a telemetry message and so the transfer happens much slower.

 The refresh rate also impacts the transfer speed.
 50 Hz is slower compared to 200 Hz.
-So if you need fast a fast telemetry update rate choose a high refresh rate, and a ratio that favors telemetry messages e.g. 200 Hz and 1:16 usually works well.
+So if you need a fast telemetry update rate choose a high refresh rate, and a ratio that favors telemetry messages e.g. 200 Hz and 1:16 usually works well.
 For detailed information on telemetry bandwidth at different rates and ratios, see this page on telemetry bandwidth.

 To finish the telemetry setup open the telemetry page on your transmitter and select "Discover new sensors" and wait for the list to fill.